 Punch Worthington Laboratory

-In addition to his work at The Pacific Meso Center at PHLBI, Dr. Robert B. Cameron serves as the director of the mesothelioma program at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
+In addition to his work at The Pacific Mesothelioma Center at PHLBI, Dr. Robert B. Cameron serves as the director of the mesothelioma program at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 He is also the chief of thoracic surgery at the West Los Angeles Veterans’ Administration Medical Center.

 The David “Punch” Worthington Laboratory is located at the David Geffen School of Medicine at the UCLA Medical Center in Los Angeles, California.
 The Laboratory was made possible by a generous initial donation and continuing support from Roger G. Worthington.